Articles on Objective Justification

 The justice of God as it relates to the salvation of men differs from human justice in numerous ways.
 Among them that in human justice:

-• A judicial pardon, or forgiveness, does not need to be believed for the man to benefit from it.
-He is released from prison, has fines cancelled, or no longer faces corporal punishment, whether he has faith in the judge’s decree or not.
+A judicial pardon, or forgiveness, does not need to be believed for the pardoned man to benefit from it.
+He is released from prison, has his fines cancelled, or no longer faces corporal punishment, whether he has faith in the judge’s decree or not.
+Yet God declares in the Gospel that the sins of the world are forgiven in Christ, and this forgiveness is received by faith alone.

-• Once a man is pardoned, he cannot later become guilty if he ceases to believe in the pardon, or becomes impenitent for his crime.
-Thus what Jesus describes in the parable of the unmerciful servant is contrary to human justice, but not the justice of God.
+Once a man is pardoned, he cannot later become guilty if he ceases to believe in the pardon, or becomes impenitent for his crime.
+Yet as Jesus teaches in the parable of the unmerciful servant, we have this exact case.
+First the servant is forgiven a great debt.
+The debt is cancelled.
+A pardon has been declared.
+Yet, when he later refuses to forgive his fellow servant, the debt returns in full force, as if the pardon never happened.
+Such a treatment of the unmerciful servant is contrary to human justice, but not the justice of God.
+(Matt.
+18:32–34).

 VII.
 The World is Not Elected to Eternal Life